 - Tradition says that Elijah the Prophet is supposed to announce the coming of the Messiah.
 If you could send Elijah to any spot on the globe to make the announcement of the Messiah, where would you send him?

-- If President Barack Obama or basketball star LeBron James or The Daily Show’s Jon Stewart (or any other celebrity you like) came to your seder, which symbol or ritual would you want to show them first?
+- If President Barack Obama, actress Lena Dunham, or basketball star LeBron James (or any other celebrity you like) came to your seder, which symbol or ritual would you want to show them first?

 - Some people say the Ten Plagues are part of tradition and so they should be included in the seder.
 Others say the plagues lead us to inappropriately exalt in the adversities suffered by the Egyptians.
 Others say that Jews take a drop of wine from the cup for each plague, acknowledging that freedom was won at a cost.
 Do you believe in a God who punishes people?
 Would God slay the Egyptians’ firstborn sons?
 What do you think?
 Should the Ten Plagues be part of the seder?